Eikonix/new-zealand-trade-analysis/README.md

     *   **HS2 Chapter '08' (Edible fruit and nuts):** This chapter presented a smaller box for its high-value transactions, with the median again towards the lower end.
 However, it featured long whiskers and some outliers.
 This pattern could suggest that while many expensive fruit deals fall within a certain range, **seasonal factors or shipments of higher-value fruits likely contribute to transactions with significantly larger values** at certain times or for specific fruit types.

-    *   *(Optional: Add one more observation about another prominent chapter from your export box plot, e.g., Chapter 22 Wine, Chapter 29 Organic Chemicals, or Chapter 76 Aluminium, and describe its box, median, whiskers, and outliers.)*
 This analysis helps to pinpoint which broad categories of goods are driving the very large single transactions and how varied those transaction values are within each category.
-The detailed code for creating these box plots is in the [Kaggle Notebook]({your_kaggle_notebook_link_here}). *(Replace link)*
+The detailed code for creating these box plots is in the [Kaggle Notebook]({kaggle_notebook_link}).